• Skip to main content

 Roasted garlic béchamel, Fromage de Lune, wild mushrooms, truffle aioli, parsley

-All in all, my partner & I both really loved Pizza Moon.
-The pizza was seriously good (and not just by theme park standards), the price was fair, the atmosphere was whimsical and fun, and the overall process felt smooth and relaxed.
+All in all, my Mr. Garlic & I both really loved Pizza Moon.
+The pizza was seriously good (and not just by theme park standards), the price was fair, the atmosphere was whimsical and fun, and the overall process felt smooth and easy.

 Overall Rating: 8/10, would absolutely return.